 Open educational resources (OERs) are learning, teaching and research materials in any format and medium that

-It is recommended to use the national Library of Open Educational Resources - aoe.fi for opening educational resources.
+Teachers are encouraged to publish your educational resources in the national Library of Open Educational Resources - aoe.fi.

 It is recommended to publish educational resources using a Creative Commons licence CC BY 4.0 or CC BY-SA 4.0.
 The recommended format for a licence is: © [Author Name], Hanken School of Economics, 2021.
 CC BY 4.0/CC BY-SA 4.0.